Edmonton home sales stronger in July 2023 than 2022 or 2021

-What’s happening in the Edmonton real estate market as of August 2022?
+So what's happening in the Edmonton real estate market as of August 2023?

 Let’s start with a Macroeconomics view

 To understand what’s happening in the real estate market you have to look at supply and demand.

 The best proxies for supply and demand are:

 New supply: New Listings (i.e. the number of homes recently listed for sale)